mermaidpurse/wrapsher/docs/style.md

 the user or caller should choose its value or in what circumstance they will use it.

-Modules should be written to inform the programmer who is using and loading the module.
+Module documentation should be written to inform the programmer who is using and loading the module.
 Commands should be written to inform the user who is running the command to accomplish a task.